BIOGRAPHY

 « I am interested in the unseen.
 My work is driven by empathy, and the desire to understand nuanced points of view.
 By altering photographs, I aim to challenge people’s perspectives on race and history through distortion and illusion.
 Treating the paper like an organism itself, I sculpt patterns akin to cellular tissue and anatomical elements, allowing hidden histories and patterns to be uncovered from the photographs.
 I approach subjects and imagery from a diagnostic place with the idea of utilizing diagnostic lenses and contrast dyes.
 By virtue of my medical training, I am interested in the tensions that exist within and without us.
 Ultimately, the work embraces humanistic ideas of human connection and understanding. »

-His recent activity includes several public talks and lectures at the Yale Center for British Art, Yale University, and Paris Photo, as well as participation in « For Real For Real » at the DAAD Artists‑in‑Berlin Program, curated by Claudia Rankine, John Lucas, Russell Salmon, and Mathias Zeiske.
-He also took part in « AMOCA Dialogues: Black Voices from the Museum Collection » at Marble Hall, Temple of Peace, Cardiff, Wales.
+His recent projects include exhibitions at major institutions such as the California African American Museum, Los Angeles, CA; The Studio Museum in Harlem, New York, NY; the Yale Center for British Art, New Haven, CT; 21c Museum Hotels, multiple locations, US; and the Smithsonian Institution Traveling Exhibition Services, Washington, DC, as part of Men of Change: Power, Triumph, Truth.
+He has also participated in public talks and lectures at the Yale Center for British Art, Yale University, and Paris Photo, as well as in For Real For Real at the DAAD Artists‑in‑Berlin Program, curated by Claudia Rankine, John Lucas, Russell Salmon, and Mathias Zeiske.
+Most recently, he took part in AMOCA Dialogues: Black Voices from the Museum Collection at Marble Hall, Temple of Peace, Cardiff, Wales.